 The course of proceeding in chambers shall ordinarily be the same as the course of proceeding in court upon motions.
 Copies, abstracts, or extracts of or from accounts, deeds, or other documents and pedigrees and concise statements shall, if directed, be supplied for the use of the Judge, and where so directed, copies shall be handed over to the other parties.
 But no copies shall be made of deeds or documents where the originals can be brought in unless the Judge shall otherwise direct.

-3 — Attendances
+Division 3 — Attendances

+[Heading inserted in Gazette 22 Feb 2008 p.
+639.]

 9. Classifying interests of parties